 - The use of the device-in-between

 - The communication channel for the authentication is no longer just between the computing device and the server.
-The use of the cell phone instead of the computing device via a different communication channel can have several ramifications
+The use of the smartphone instead of the computing device via a different communication channel can have several ramifications.

 We will discuss the communication channel below.

-Using the cell phone in a different communication channel
+Using the smartphone in a different communication channel

-Recently, the use of the phone has gained in popularity.
+Recently, the use of the smartphone in the authentication process has gained in popularity.
 SMS push and OTP will be deprecated someday, but FIDO will grow.

 Using a token or the computing device as the authentication device

-We lump all methods that use the communication channel between the computing device and the authentication server together.
-Note that the phone can also talk to the laptop via, for example Bluetooth, and thus, the phone can be the authentication device with the same communication channel, as well.
+We lump together all methods that use the communication channel between the computing device and the authentication server.
+Note that the smartphone can also talk to the laptop via Bluetooth®, for example, and thus, the smartphone can be the authentication device with the same communication channel as well.

-We believe that the laptop, equipped with the TPM chip, and the use of a USB token, a Bluetooth phone offers a very secure solution and keeping the same communication channel – to the laptop – gives a good association between the application and the authentication.
+We believe that with the laptop, equipped with the TPM chip, and the use of a USB token, a Bluetooth smartphone offers a very secure solution, and keeping the same communication channel – to the laptop – gives a good association between the application and the authentication.
 At this time, we feel this communication channel offers the fewest moving parts.

 Still fewer moving parts?

-A SecureDoc token could be used not only as one of the many tokens retailers give their customers to do online businesses, but also for the workforce for various applications including Windows logon, Website, SaaS and VPN.
-Easy entry now and future proof with highest-end and most secure solution where applicable.
+SecureDoc token could be used not only as one of the many tokens that retailers give their customers to do online businesses but also for the workforce for various applications, including Windows login, websites, SaaS and VPN.
+It enables easy entry now and is future-proof, offering the highest-end and most secure solution where applicable.

 Authentication as a part of the Application – Next Steps

-As we move on the passwordless era, the industry will see to add these authentications to the applications like VPN, other applications including legacy applications.
+As we move to the passwordless era, the industry will add these authentications to applications like VPNs and others, including legacy applications.
 Some websites have added support for FIDO.
-We are excited to see strong authentication gaining traction; we believe identity theft will be a thing of the past.
-We hope our viewpoints and explanation are useful to you and that you enjoyed this read.
+We are excited to see strong authentication gaining traction; we believe it will make identity theft a thing of the past.
+We hope our viewpoints and explanations are useful to you and that you enjoyed this read.

-- Industry effort with passwordless authentication will most likely eradiate identity theft, and thus, the main source of online data breaches.
-Users will also no longer struggle with many, and long complex passwords.
+- Industry efforts with passwordless authentication will most likely eradicate identity theft and, thus, the main source of online data breaches.
+Users will also no longer struggle with many long, complex passwords.

-- The communication channel for the authentication is more secure with the computing device than an out-of-band channel like the phone.
-Not using the phone is easier, too!
-To be precise, if you use an Internet café’s device then that device is not your authentication device and some out-of-band solution like the phone would be useful.
+- The communication channel for authentication is more secure with the computing device than an out-of-band channel like the smartphone.
+Not using the smartphone is easier, too!

-- We are in early stage of passwordless era.
-There is some support from the largest players, for example, for FIDO on website, SaaS today, but not everywhere.
-Vendors of most popular applications – servers – will offer passwordless solutions within the next few years and standards will make this mostly a plug-and-play affair between application and authentication, server, and clients.
+- We are in the early stages of the passwordless era.
+There is some support from the largest players, for example, for FIDO on websites and SaaS today, but not everywhere.
+Vendors of most popular applications – servers – will offer passwordless solutions within the next few years, and standards will make this mostly a plug-and-play affair between application and authentication, server and clients.

-We believe WinMagic will contribute firstly with a comprehensive multi-platform client software supporting from the easiest to the highest end.
-The computing device – mainly the laptop – offers built-in crypto-chip in TPM, or even when without TPM, secure execution that allow businesses an easy entry to the passwordless era, with fewest moving parts.
-Note: SecureDoc token also support the existing (PIV) smartcard for FIDO authentication, and no token at all!
+- We believe WinMagic will contribute first with comprehensive multi-platform client software, supported from the lowest to the highest end.
+The computing device – mainly the laptop – offers a built-in crypto-chip in TPM or, even when without TPM, secure execution that allows businesses an easy entry to the passwordless era with the fewest moving parts.
+Note: SecureDoc token also supports the existing (PIV) smartcard for FIDO authentication – with no token at all!

-- WinMagic’s SecureDoc Endpoint Encryption – endpoint presence – and now passwordless authentication can offer the best user experience on everything encryption and authentication on the endpoint.
-SecureDoc uniquely offers Single Sign-On from an MFA pre-boot authentication to passwordless authentication servers.
+- WinMagic’s SecureDoc Endpoint Encryption – endpoint presence – and now passwordless authentication solutions can offer the best user experience on everything encryption and authentication on the endpoint.
+SecureDoc uniquely offers single sign-on from an MFA pre-boot authentication to passwordless authentication servers.